chef/chef-web-docs/chef_master/source/attributes.rst

 About Deep Merge
 =====================================================
 Attributes are typically defined in cookbooks, recipes, roles, and environments.
-These attributes are rolled-up to the node level during a chef-client run.
+These attributes are rolled-up to the node level during a Chef Infra Client run.
 A recipe can store attribute values using a multi-level hash or array.

 For example, a group of attributes for web servers might be: